An Introduction To Healthy Keto

 Final Thoughts

 The ketogenic diet can be a great boost to your health if you stay on track and follow its rules.
 It is not restrictive in terms of calories but rather the macronutrient ratio has to be obeyed for you to be able to reach ketosis.
 If you can and want to combine it with intermittent fasting, you may expect even better benefits.
 However, as with any diet out there, it needs consistency.
-Only then it can become a lifestyle choice and a long-term commitment.
+Only then can it become a lifestyle choice and a long-term commitment.

 Takeaway points